 Read each section below.
 The points highlight the differences between Roam and Residential.
 You’ll know which option is best for you if you agree with the majority of the points listed in that section.

 - you primarily need home internet service

 - you never need to travel with Starlink

 - you want the highest level of performance at home

 - you can’t wait on the Residential waitlist

 - you want the ability to pause monthly service payments

 - you don’t mind performance inconsistency

-Starlink RV is primarily aimed at travelers who need a portable high speed internet option.
+Starlink Roam is primarily aimed at travelers who need a portable high speed internet option.
 Starlink Residential is aimed at customers needing home internet.
 The hardware is identical, but there are some major differences with features, performance, and availability.